krcgoktug/RATEFLIX/report/Report.md

 <!-- pagebreak -->

 ## 7. Conclusion
-RATEFLIX fulfills the term project requirements by combining a relational database (MSSQL), a web interface (React), and a server-side API (Node/Express).
+RATEFLIX fulfills the term project requirements by combining a relational database (PostgreSQL), a web interface (React), and a server-side API (Node/Express).
 The project is intentionally simple, easy to present, and covers all required features such as CRUD, CSS types, JavaScript functions, and database relations.